Updated on November 3rd, 2024 By Felix Martinez

 Valuation & Expected Returns

 This valuation is rich for S&P Global, which has traded for an average P/E ratio of about 23 over the last five years.
-Our fair value estimate for the company is 26 times earnings, considering the company has produced strong results in recent years.
+Our fair value estimate for the company is 29 times earnings, considering its strong recent results.

-Combined with the estimated 10% earnings-per-share growth rate, S&P Global is forecasted to generate total returns of 7.5% per year through 2028.
-Given this rate of return, S&P Global shares are rated a hold.
+Combined with the estimated 12% earnings-per-share growth rate, S&P Global is forecasted to generate total returns of 11.3% per year through 2029.
+Given this rate of return, S&P Global shares are rated a buy.

 Final Thoughts

 S&P Global has experienced tremendous growth in the last decade.
-Its competitive advantages and strong position in its rating industry oligopoly will continue to protect the company’s downside.
-Combined with its strong share buyback program and strategic mergers & acquisitions activity, the company has a bright future still.
+Its competitive advantages and strong position in the rating industry oligopoly will continue to protect the company’s downside.
+Combined with its strong share buyback program and strategic mergers and acquisitions activity, the company still has a bright future.

 The company has now achieved Dividend King status following its 50th consecutive annual dividend increase.
 Still, the low dividend yield is not so appealing.

-At the moment, though, shares are trading for a rich valuation, which gravely reduces the attractiveness of the stock.
+At the moment, though, shares are trading at a fair valuation, which reduces the stock’s attractiveness.

 Additionally, the following Sure Dividend databases contain the most reliable dividend growers in our investment universe: